infor-cloud/xtendm3/docs/documentation/api-specification/program-api.md

 **Category**: Generic
 ---
 ## Description
-The Program API contains APIs that can be used to get information from the current program opened.
+The Program API contains APIs that can be used to get information from the current program.

 ## Features